willester/ingHomeAssignment/README.md

     Hardcoded Data: All data in the application is hardcoded for demonstration purposes and is intended for display only (for a real project the data would be retrieved from BE).

+    Dark and Rainbow mode: The application features an interactive theme toggle, enabling users to seamlessly switch between Dark Mode and Rainbow Mode.
+Dark Mode offers a sleek, darker aesthetic, while           Rainbow Mode presents a vibrant spectrum of colors that gracefully transition every second.

+    To change the theme, simply press the corresponding button in the header.
+If you wish to switch from Dark Mode to Rainbow Mode, you must first disable the current mode.
+This can be achieved by pressing        the Rainbow button twice—the first press disables Dark Mode, while the second activates Rainbow Mode.
+Alternatively, you can first press the Dark Mode button to disable it, followed by the Rainbow Mode        button to enable the new theme.
+The same procedure applies when transitioning from Rainbow Mode to Dark Mode.

 Project Structure

     Components Directory: All custom web components are located in the components folder within the project.